mylescarey2019/Word-Guess-Game/README.md

 This is an HTML, CSS, javascript hang-man style guessing game using the theme of the 44 US presidents.
 The player uses key board to select letters of a hidden name.
 Correct selection reveal the displayed letter in the word.
 Player losses the word if 6 misses are exhausted.
-Game session continues through all 44 presidents.
-Instructions are presented in message bar at bottom of page.
+Instructions and information is displayed in message bar at bottom of page.
+Game session continues through all 44 presidents afterwhich the player is presented with option to play again.

 ## Deployed Page:
 https://mylescarey2019.github.io/Word-Guess-Game/